joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/17/podcasts/the-daily/coronavirus-second-wave-us-europe.html?searchResultPosition=3

 **Hurricane Iota Live Updates: Still ‘Extremely Dangerous’ at Category 2**\
-`The storm is barreling across parts of Central America that are still reeling from Hurricane Eta’s impact less than two weeks ago.`\
+`The storm is barreling across parts of Central America that are still reeling from Hurricane Eta’s impact earlier this month.`\
 https://nytimes.com/2020/11/17/world/americas/hurricane-iota-updates.html?searchResultPosition=4

 **How Republicans in N.Y.
 Are Responding to the Election**\